jolmg/parsby/README.md

   |                                  * failure: sexp
 ```

+As can be seen by the exception message above, Parsby manages a tree
+structure representing parsers and their subparsers, with the information
+of where a particular parser began parsing, where it ended, whether it
+succeeded or failed, and the label of the parser.

 It might be worth mentioning that when debugging a parser from an
 `ExpectationFailed` error, the backtrace isn't really useful.
 That's
 because the backtrace points to the code involved in parsing, not the code